Menu

 Glaucoma

-Glaucoma: The Sneak Thief of Sight
+Glaucoma: The Silent Thief of Sight – Recognise, Prevent, and Treat

 GLAUCOMA is a prevalent eye disease that has impacted millions of people around the world[1].
 It is on of the leading causes of blindness and visual impairment and can have a significant impact on a person’s quality of life[2].
 In this article, we will explore what glaucoma is, its causes, early warning signs, diagnosis, treatment, and why its called the sneak thief of sight.